AnimeshN/deprecated-community-gis/README.md

 # To run locally, use following guidline

-:baby: You need python3 and pip3 for installing packages
+:baby: You will need python3 and pip3 for installing packages

 :boy:fork the repo